-But I'm now hooked on electric cars (even though I made a few mistakes along the way!) and it's great to share the knowledge the whole Electrifying.com team has picked up about them in our handy Beginners' Guide to Going Electric.
+But I'm now hooked on electric cars (even though I made a few mistakes along the way!) and it's great to have teamed up with Shell Recharge to share the knowledge the the whole Electrifying.com team has picked up about them in our handy Beginners' Guide to Going Electric.

 Why do we need one?
 Well, although electric cars are incredible simple to drive and own, they do require a change of mind-set - especially for those of us who are switching after decades of driving petrol and diesel cars.
 There's new terminology to master along with a new approach to 'refueling'.
+Thankfully, it's all easy to master, and as the number of electric cars on our roads continues to rise, making the switch to electric is easier than ever.